collective/collective.developermanual/source/hosting/varnish.rst

 Telnet console
 -----------------

-The telent management console is available on some configurations where ``varnishadm`` cannot be used.
+The telnet management console is available on some configurations where ``varnishadm`` cannot be used.
 The functionality is the same.

 Example::